For mattresses and bed frames see my post on mattresses and bedding.

-The exception might be formaldehyde-free pressed wood products like Purebond plywood (though some sensitive folks react to that proprietary glue).
+There are some formaldehyde-free pressed wood products like Purebond plywood (though some sensitive folks react to that proprietary glue).

-Urban Natural uses either natural oils and a beeswax finish or a zero-VOC water-based catalyzed varnish finish.
+Urban Natural – Uses either natural oils and a beeswax finish or a zero-VOC water-based catalyzed varnish finish.
 The glues vary by manufacturer.
 One brand uses a Cradle-to-Cradle certified (toxicity level yellow) glue.

-Urbangreenfurniture Their wood furniture is treated with low-VOC stains.
+Urbangreenfurniture – Their wood furniture is treated with low-VOC stains.
 They use non-toxic, low-VOC glues.

 If you can’t find what you are looking for in the eco stores or in big box stores, try Amish furniture making companies.
 They build solid wood furniture.
 They often use linseed oil as a finish but unfinished can usually be requested.